 The Hospital periodically assesses the impairment of long-lived assets (including property, plant, and equipment) whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 Management considers such factors as current results, trends, and future prospects, in addition to other economic factors, in determining the impairment of an asset.
-To date, no such impairment adjustments have been necessary.
+No such impairment adjustments were recorded in 2010 and 2009.

-Deferred Financing Costs and Amortization of Bond Discount - Long-term debt discount and issuance costs are deferred and amortized over the term of the debt along with any original issue discount.
+Deferred Financing Costs and Amortization of Bond Discount - Long-term debt issuance costs are deferred and amortized over the term of the debt along with any original issue discount.
 Long-term debt issuance costs and original issue discounts are amortized using methods that approximate the interest yield method.